Utah National Parks Road Trip Itinerary from Vegas

 Full Disclosure: I may earn compensation from the purchase of any product or service linked on this website, at no extra cost to you.
 I only link to products I use and love, therefore feel comfortable recommending.

-We learnt a few very big lessons on our Utah National Parks road trip, mostly relating to choice of vehicle.
-Heed these important notes before you embark on your journey and you’re sure to have an easier, less stressful time than we did.
+We learnt a few very big lessons on our Utah National Parks road trip.
+They were mostly relating to choice of vehicle.
+Heed these important notes before you embark on your road trip and you’re sure to have an easier, less stressful time than we did.

 Vehicle choice